As of June 2021, the Augustine Fellowship Program is on hold due to the COVID-19 pandemic. Please check back for

 To be eligible, the applicant must:

-- Work in a health institution or hospital, NGO, mission or FBO, university or similar level post-secondary institute in the developing world.
+- Work in a health institution or hospital, NGO, mission or FBO, university or similar level post-secondary institute in a low- or middle-income country (LMIC).

 - Have at least ten years’ full-time experience in her/his field.

 - Possess relevant professional qualifications such as a university diploma or degree.
 (A combination of relevant academic background and relevant professional experience in a related area may be accepted in lieu of a university diploma or degree.)

 - Secure temporary release by the health institution or hospital, NGO, mission or FBO, university or similar level post-secondary institute where she/he is currently serving.

 - Have experience and skills relevant to and requested by the host organization.